The name of this organization is the Historical Society of Battle Creek, hereinafter referred to as HSBC, doing business as Heritage Battle Creek.

 Section 3: Election

-Officers shall be elected at the September meeting of the membership for a term of one (1) year beginning October 1st.
+Officers shall be elected at the annual meeting of the membership for a term of one (1) year beginning the first day of the following month.

 Section 4: Duties